JustinMurakami/fullstack-throwback-master/3-front-end/artifacts/questions.md

 <!-- Your answer here! -->

+We will need to implement a post request in order to send a new post to the database and store it, and a get request in order to retrieve the information to appear in the Post component.

 ### Q13.
 What information should be kept inside `this.state` in this component?

 <!-- Your answer here! -->
+We will need to store the new post's title and body in state.

 ### Q14.
 What props does this component receive from its parent component?

 <!-- Your answer here! -->
+It receives the changeView method as a prop.

 ### Q15.
 What additional components might we create to help implement this component?

 <!-- Your answer here! -->
+None needed.